 Flow-assisted corrosion occurs when the protective oxide layer is dissolved over time by the flow of wind or water.
 This corrosion exposes the oxide on the surface of the metal, exposing subsequent layers to further corrosion.

 Intergranular corrosion attacks the grain boundaries of metal, often as a result of metal impurities.
 Impurities are frequently present in higher concentrations near these grain boundaries, making them more susceptible to this type of corrosion.

 This type of corrosion occurs as repeated weight, vibration, or wearing causes pits and grooves on the surface of the metal.
 This occurs most often in machinery parts in motion, or surfaces that suffer vibration as they are transported from place to place.

 High-temperature corrosion can occur from oxidization, sulfidation, or carbonization, or from fuels that contain vanadium.
 Sulfates can also form corrosive compounds that will attack carbon steel which is normally resistant to high temperatures and corrosion.

 Soil corrosion is seen when carbon steel is exposed to moisture and oxygen in the surrounding soil.
-Soils with a high moisture content, high electrical conductivity, high acidity, and high dissolved salts are the most corrosive.
+Soils with high moisture content, high electrical conductivity, high acidity, and high dissolved salts are the most corrosive.

 Because carbon steel accounts for approximately 85% of total steel production worldwide, it becomes necessary to be knowledgeable about the things that cause it harm.
 Efforts to understand and manage carbon steel corrosion can help mitigate and assuage the high costs associated with this common concern.
-Contact us today to learn more about how to protect your carbon steel from the numerous types of corrosion.